awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

    \(Optional\) If you did not upload your revised JSON manifest to the Amazon S3 bucket where you stored your \.zip files, choose **New manifest**\.
 You can author or paste the entire manifest in the JSON editor field\.
 For more information about how to create the JSON manifest, see [Step 2: Create the JSON package manifest](distributor-working-with-packages-create.md#packages-manifest)\.

-1. When you are finished with the manifest, choose **Add package version**\.
+1. When you're finished with the manifest, choose **Add package version**\.

 1. On the package's **Details** page, on the **Versions** tab, view the new version in the list of available package versions\.
 Set a default version of the package by choosing a version, and then choosing **Set default version**\.

-   If you do not set a default version, the newest package version is the default version\.
+   If you don't set a default version, the newest package version is the default version\.

 ## Adding a package version \(AWS CLI\)<a name="add-pkg-version-cli"></a>